The Unique Benefits of Eating Colorful Foods

 From the beautiful colors which make up a rainbow and then some, filling your plate daily should also reflect your view of a rainbow.
 The powerful nutrients that make up each fruit and vegetable supports your desire for health from boosting immune function, maintaining skin elasticity and preventing wrinkles and signs of aging, preventing cancer, increasing longevity, improving heart function and detoxifying your body of contaminants.
 No single fruit or vegetable will provide all the nutrients you need for health but eating a variety will provide you with the powerful nutrition it requires (2).

 Unlike animal products and processed foods which are generally acidic and increase body acidity, fruits and vegetables help to counteract this imbalance of pH typical of the American Diet.
-Few fruits and vegetables are acidic in nature like tomatoes and snow peas.
+Few colorful fruits and vegetables are acidic in nature like tomatoes and snow peas.
 Foods closer to a neutral pH are dates and figs, plums, green bananas, coconut and blueberries.

 More basic varieties include most berries like raspberries and blackberries, and also kiwis, celery, sprouts, cruciferous vegetables, lemons and many greens such as kale.
-Most fruits and vegetables have a basic pH meaning that they are alkaline foods which help to counteract body acidity.
+Most colorful fruits and vegetables have a basic pH meaning that they are alkaline foods which help to counteract body acidity.
 (1)

 Red fruits and vegetables contain a powerful antioxidant in the carotenoid pigmented family.
 Lycopene makes tomatoes red, grapefruit pink and red and colors watermelon, guava, papaya, red bell peppers and goji berries making all of these foods incredibly healthy.
 Gac is a fruit in South Asia that contains more than 70 times the concentration of lycopene than does any tomato product by volume (6).